Reach for the skies and become a professional pilot and aviation leader - 2021/2022

 - Train on modern flight simulators.

-The program includes the option to complete a Canadian Private and Commercial Pilot's License, including night, instrument and multi-engine ratings.
+Our program includes the option to complete a Canadian Private and Commercial Pilot's License, including night, instrument and multi-engine ratings.
 Graduates can seek opportunities in varied aviation flight operations and business ventures.
 The flight training is delivered by Diamond Flight Centre London, located at the London International Airport.

 - You must have achieved a minimum education standard of high school graduation;